 Step 01: Body of Cooking Chamber

 I utilized an old extension tank from a heater.
-You can utilize whatever you need, be imaginative, remember that you require a spot for the meat so that the flesh may vibrate over it!
+You can utilize whatever you need, be imaginative, and remember that you require a spot for the meat so that the flesh may vibrate over it!

 I welded on specific legs to make a casing and a few casters to the edge.
 Again, Pivots were welded on the cooking chamber entryway and afterward darted to the cooking chamber.
 Likewise, some aluminum stock was messed around the opening, so the “entryway” has a spot to sit; thus, a gasket could be included, so no smoke gets away.